-Whereas previously the only real options for the hair loss sufferer were hair transplant surgery, hair systems, temporary concealers or pills such as Propecia, now SMP® offers a safe, non-invasive solution with permanent, guaranteed results.
-Many of our clients have already tried many traditional solutions and been dissatisfied with the results, and we are regularly informed by our clients that they “wish they had found us first”.
+SMP® offers a safe, non-invasive solution with permanent, guaranteed results.
+Many of our clients have already tried many traditional solutions and remained dissatisfied with the results, and we are regularly informed by our clients that they “wish they had found us first”.

 HAIR TRANSPLANT SURGERY

 Of all hair loss treatments available before SMP®, hair transplant surgery was the only guaranteed, ‘permanent’ hair restoration solution and has become an internationally recognised procedure.
-A multi-million pound business has grown as a result of this recognition, with hair transplant clinics around the world offering services to the general public, and although the quality of those services can vary enormously, many clinics are highly reputable and deliver some excellent results.
+Hair transplant clinics around the world now offer services to the general public, and although the quality of those services can vary enormously, many clinics are highly reputable and deliver some excellent results.

 Like all hair loss solutions, hair transplant surgery offers advantages and disadvantages.
-Hair transplant surgery is an invasive, surgical procedure which usually results in permanent scarring, a legacy to which many “strip method” veterans will testify to.
+Hair transplant surgery is an invasive, surgical procedure which usually results in scarring, a legacy to which many “strip method” veterans will testify to.
 Even with more modern techniques such as FUE (Follicular Unit Extraction), scarring is still virtually guaranteed, although it is much less severe when the procedure is carried out my a skilled surgeon.

 Whilst temporary concealers may seem to be one of the less obvious hair loss treatments, at least a quarter of our clients have tried using one of these products to disguise their hair loss problem.
-Whilst all temporary concealers claim to be unique in design, ultimately whether they are sprayed on, shaken on or brushed on, all temporary concealers cling to existing hair to make it appear thicker and fuller.
+Whilst all concealers claim to be unique in design, ultimately whether they are sprayed on, shaken on or brushed on, ultimately they all cling to existing hair to make it appear thicker and fuller.
 Some temporary concealers can work effectively with a remarkably small amount of real hair, and most consist purely of keratin fibres.

 DRUGS AND TOPICAL TREATMENTS

-Whilst their effectiveness will always be a subject of much debate, drugs such as Finasteride (found in Propecia) and Minoxidil (found in Rogaine products) are known to produce side-effects.
+Whilst their effectiveness will always be a subject of much debate, these drugs (finasteride in particular) are known to produce side-effects.
 Whilst most hair loss sufferers could cope with an itchy scalp, loss of libido and erectile dysfunction are side effects more likely to discourage a user from taking these drugs.

 Drugs and topical lotions can be expensive if used for extended periods of time, and any benefits are usually quickly reversed if their use is discontinued.
 For the person who finds that these solutions do provide benefits, they must be prepared to continue using them over the long term.